seanyoung247/HTML-First-Milestone-Project/README.md

 Logo/Title artwork by Sean Young.
 Logo/Title text based on 01Digitall font by David Chung (free licence) and Flow by Matt Chisholm (Free licence).
+Media icons and menu "hamburger" icon by Sean Young.
+Photographs by Sean Young.
+Web-design by Sean Young.
+HTML and Styling by Sean Young.
+Showcase Gallery code based on example code from https://css-tricks.com/creating-a-modal-image-gallery-with-bootstrap-components/ by Diego Vogel
+Showcase Accordian based on example code from https://getbootstrap.com/docs/4.3/components/collapse/ Menu navbar based on example code from https://getbootstrap.com/docs/4.0/components/navbar/